-The Philips Semiconductors SCN2681 Dual Universal Asynchronous Receiver/Transmitter (DUART) is a single-chip MOS-LSI communications device that provides two independent full-duplex asynchronous receiver/transmitter channels in a single package.
-It interfaces directly with microprocessors and may be used in a polled or interrupt driven system.
+The Philips Semiconductors SCN68681 Dual Universal Asynchronous Receiver/Transmitter (DUART) is a single-chip MOS-LSI communications device that provides two independent full-duplex asynchronous receiver/transmitter channels in a single package.
+It is compatible with other S68000 family devices, and can also interface easily with other microprocessors.
+The DUART can be used in polled or interrupt driven systems.